szevzol/mpx/README.md

 I use both tmux and screen.

-On unix environment I use tmux, because I like its pane management and its nice client-server architecture.
+On unix environment I use tmux, because I like it because it has:
+* pane management
+* more humane readable configuration file compared to screen
+* better manual
+* better scripting possibilities

 On windows (mintty) environment I cannot use tmux, because it's simply not possible.
 So under mintty I use screen with the same look and feel as in tmux.